Grant Funding Programs

 - Focus on stakeholder engagement and learning communities.

-The Delta Dental of Iowa Foundation, in collaboration with the Iowa Department of Public Health, has established a Community Fluoridation Award to assist in fluoridation of public water supplies in Iowa communities where fluoride is deficient or non-existent.
-Awards up to $10,000 may be given annually to Iowa communities demonstrating the greatest need for fluoridation.
+The Delta Dental of Iowa Foundation, in collaboration with the Iowa Department of Public Health, has established a Community Fluoridation Award to support continuation or assist in fluoridation of public water supplies in Iowa communities.
+Awards up to $25,000 may be given annually to Iowa communities demonstrating the greatest need for fluoridation.
 Applications will be accepted on a first come, first served ongoing basis.

 - Applicant communities must complete the application, indicating population served, amount of fluoride deficiency, and commitment to five-year sustainability of fluoridation program.

-- Community must demonstrate in the application process a good faith effort to use the award for chemical fluoridation and any other requirements from the Iowa DNR regarding your construction permit.
+- Community must demonstrate in the application process a good faith effort to use the award for community water fluoridation and any other requirements from the Iowa DNR regarding your construction permit.

 - Priority will be given to communities with the highest level of deficiency and serving the highest number of children.